 Lumpy Hollandaise: How to Rescue It

 If your hollandaise sauce turns out lumpy, don’t panic!
-Simply whisk in a tablespoon of warm water to smooth it out.
-If it’s too thick, add a little more melted butter or water until you reach the desired consistency.
+Whisk in a tablespoon of warm water to smooth it out.
+If it’s too thick, add more melted butter or water until you reach the desired consistency.

-With these tips in hand, you’re ready to tackle any challenges that come your way while preparing this dish!
+With these tips, you’ll be ready to tackle any challenges you encounter while preparing this dish!

 Garnishing Ideas for a Stunning Plate